-Welcome Back to Part 2 of my blog series on 12 Ways to Have Your Dream Wedding.
-Over the course of the next couple of months I will be sharing with you a series of articles to help you have the most amazing day of your life.
-In case you missed it, you may want to catch up on the past article:
+Welcome Back to Part 10 of my blog series on 12 Ways to Have Your Dream Wedding.
+Over the course of these months I will be sharing with you a series of articles to help you have the most amazing day of your life.
+In case you missed it, you may want to catch up on the past articles:

 I’ve written these articles to share with you my perspective on what you can do to have your Dream Wedding.
 A lot of this is just good old common sense and none of it is that much work.
 But I promise if you incorporate these ideas into the planning of your wedding day, you will reap the rewards of a beautiful, calm and fun wedding day of your dreams!
 Trust me.

 Your wedding day is YOUR WEDDING DAY.
 100% I wholeheartedly agree with this.
 But, you already know that these statements always come with the proverbial “but.”
 Your wedding guests have come to share the day with you and deserve a bit of thought.
 Maybe they’ve traveled from a great distance to see you.
 They’ve probably bought you a gift.
 They love you or they wouldn’t be there.
 A great way to make sure you have a wonderful day is to ensure that those around you also have a great time.
 Being worried that your weddings guests are bored or actually seeing your wedding guests be bored can be really stressful.
 And we don’t want that.
 Stress=bummertown.

 I’ve seen too many weddings where guests are standing around for a long time during cocktail hour or sitting around for a long time after dinner with nothing going on.
 I’ve seen guests bored out of their minds.
 You know what happens when guests are bored out of their minds?
 They leave.
 Super bummertown.